Niš Constantine the Great Airport: Ground transport

-Two bus lines operated by city public bus company (PE Directorate for Public Urban Transport Niš) connect the airport to the city center and most of the Niš suburbs - line 34A (Airport-Central Bus Station-Central Railway station-Airport) and 34B (Airport-Central Railway station-Central Bus Station-Airport).
-One single ticket costs around 80 dinars (0.68 euro) and can be purchased directly in the bus.
-Buses are running every 20 to 30 minutes.
-On the following website you can check all the public transport lines operated by PE Directorate for Public Urban Transport Niš.
+Two bus lines operated by the city public bus company connect the airport to the city center and most of the Niš suburbs — line 34A (Airport-Central Bus Station-Central Railway station-Airport) and 34B (Airport-Central Railway station-Central Bus Station-Airport).
+The airport terminal has a parking lot.
+Railway passes 100 meters from the airport, but doesn't have a stop nearby.